nathaniasaphira/nathaniasaphira/README.md

 -->

 <h2 align="center">
-  Hello! 😊
+  Pleasured to meet you! 😊
 </h2>

-### 📔 Introduction
+### 📔 A bit about me

-Pleasured to meet you!👋

 I'm Nathania Saphira, a software engineer with nearly three years of experience in Backend development across various industries. </br>
 I specialize in Web, App, and Game development, particularly with Cloud Infrastructure.
-In my previous role, I authored numerous documents, tutorials, and reports to support clients with service development and integrations.
+In my previous role, I contributed to developing and planning many projects, authored numerous documents, tutorials, and reports to support clients with service development and integrations.
-Additionally, I've also contributed to AI research projects, focusing on Deep Learning, Supervised Learning, Reinforcement Learning, and Optical Character Recognition (OCR).
+I've also contributed to AI research projects, focusing on Deep Learning, Supervised Learning, Reinforcement Learning, and Optical Character Recognition (OCR).

 ### 🪛 Tech Stack